README

 // - ['item-6', 'item-7']

-compose method
+method compose

 This method allows to combine multiple async generators to single function forming transformation pipelines.
 An iterator created by the first generator passed to the second generator function, the result of the second function goes to the third one etc.